 That being said, some species, like Clownfishes and some crustaceans have managed to develop a symbiotic relationship with them.
 The benefit of this mutualistic relationship for the Clownfish is obvious.
 It uses the anemone as a shelter, that protects it from predators.
 It also feeds on scraps from the anemone’s meals, parasites, and, occasionally dead tentacles.
-Anemones also provide a safe nest site for the Clownfish, which, depending on the species, can lay up to thousands of egg that are defenceless.
+Anemones also provide a safe nest site for the Clownfish, which, depending on the species, can lay up to thousands of eggs that are defenseless.

 For the anemone, the interest of this relationship is also to get protected, from parasites and some predators.
 It also feeds on the Clownfish’s excrements.
 The movements of the Clownfish inside its anemone helps the water flow better in between tentacles and better oxygenation of the animal.
 It is believed that the bright colours of the Clownfish could attract fishes on which the anemone prays.

 Clownfishes inhabit an anemone alone, as a couple or as a group composed of a reproductive couple and juveniles.